A0M0305/todolist_app/WebAssignment2.md

 - Once the task is completed from the **In Progress** column it can be moved to the **Completed** column for the project leader to review.
 - Finally, once project leader has reviewed **Completed** tasks they can create what needs to be tested on the **Testing** column.

-Following to point 3, __managing flow__, this responsibility would lie on the project leader.
-It is important that this individual followed up on the task and the stage it currently on and move it along if found that the task has/had been assigned
+Following to point 3, __managing flow__, this is the responsibility of all members on this project,  but there would normally be a project leader that would take primary responsibility to ensure that tasks are flowing based on the set policies.
+As per _Figure 1_ our current Kanban table shows that we have followed our policies and update with tasks to ensure we completed the primary __Designs__.

 ## Conclusion/Results